dHughes97/dHughes97.github.io/pushnotes.md

 of the about page
 - Need to still figure out the contact page not being aligned
 - also needs to figure out how to add the footer properly to every page

+8/24/23 6:38pm
+- Added a animation using a keyframe and some javascript to set a random position and amount of circles
+- Made the keyframe go from top right to bottom left
+- Changed the opacity of the h2 to 1 at the end of the fade
+- Things to do: Need to get rid of the dots on the contact page, fix typo on the about page, and start working on filling the projects page.